mainmatter/ember-simple-auth/packages/simple-auth/README.md

 #### Implementing a custom Store

 Implementing a custom store is as easy as implementing custom authenticators or authorizers.
-All that is necessary is to extend the base store and implement three methods (see the
+All you have to do is to extend the base store and implement three methods (see the
 [API docs for `Stores.Base`](http://simple-auth.simplabs.com/simple-auth-api-docs.html#Ember-SimpleAuth-Stores-Base)).

 ## Examples